Education Laws and Regulations

 1. Shall base the calculation on actual expenditures made by the receiving district during the most recent fiscal year for which such expenditures are available to the Department, adjusted for inflation in any subsequent year prior to the year of enrollment for which the tuition is to be paid.
 Said inflation adjustment shall be made in a manner consistent with calculations of inflation for foundation budgets pursuant to M.G.L. c.
 70.

 3. May, in instances where the receiving district has been authorized to operate a facility that serves a high percentage of non-resident students, establish a capital construction and renovation increment to be added to the tuitions paid on behalf of non-resident students attending the school.
 In calculating any such increments, the Commissioner shall use the actual expenditures for this purpose, as reported by the district for the year for which the non-resident tuition was calculated, divided by the total school enrollment.
-Students who reside in a city or town that is a member of a district which offers at least five approved vocational technical programs shall not be required to pay more than 75% of the calculated per pupil amount.
+Students who reside in a city or town that is a member of a district which offers at least five approved career technical education programs shall not be required to pay more than 75% of the calculated per pupil amount.
 The capital construction and renovation increment shall not be subject to the cap established pursuant to 603 CMR 4.03 (6)(b)4.b.

 4. May approve the addition of increments to tuitions for non-resident students enrolled in special education programming.
 Such increments must be consistent with those approved for use as part of school choice special education calculations pursuant to 603 CMR 10.00: School Finance.
-Any special education increment to non-resident tuitions shall not be subject to the cap established pursuant to 603 CMR 4.03 (6)(b)4.b.
+Any special education increment to non-resident tuitions shall not be subject to the cap established pursuant to 603 CMR 4.03 (6)(k)4.b.

-3. (c) Each school shall have a code of conduct which shall include standards and procedures for suspension and expulsion of students in accordance with M.G.L c.
+11. (k) Each school shall have a code of conduct which shall include standards and procedures for suspension and expulsion of students in accordance with M.G.L c.
 71, § 37H.
 The code shall be published in the Student Handbook and a copy shall be provided to each student, parent/guardian.
 Expulsion for reasons not included in the code shall not be allowed.

 (7) Employment of Students (Cooperative Education)